Jira (software)

-Jira (/ˈdʒiːrə/ JEE-rə) is a software product developed by Atlassian that allows bug tracking, issue tracking and agile project management.
+Jira (/ˈdʒiːrə/ JEE-rə, formerly stylized JIRA) is a software product developed by Atlassian that allows bug tracking, issue tracking and agile project management.
 Jira is used by a large number of clients and users globally for project, time, requirements, task, bug, change, code, test, release, sprint management.

 Naming

-The product name comes from the second and third morae of the Japanese word pronounced as Gojira, which is Japanese for Godzilla.
+The product name comes from the last two syllables of Gojira, the Japanese name for Godzilla as well as the name of the 1998 version and suffix.
 The name originated from a nickname Atlassian developers used to refer to Bugzilla, which was previously used internally for bug-tracking.

 Description

 According to Atlassian, Jira is used for issue tracking and project management.
 Some of the organizations that have used Jira at some point in time for bug-tracking and project management include Fedora Commons, Hibernate, and the Apache Software Foundation, which uses both Jira and Bugzilla.
 Jira includes tools allowing migration from competitor Bugzilla.

 Jira is offered in three packages: